 Zones 3 to 6

 In northern zones where the warm season is relatively short, start watermelon plants indoors and choose early varieties that mature quickly.
 In zones 3 and 4, set seedlings outside a couple of hours a day starting at the beginning of June to harden the tender plants to the weather.
 Plant seedlings in the middle to end of June.
 In zones 5 and 6, begin hardening seedlings in May for planting in mid to late May.

 Zones 7 to 11

 Plant seedlings or direct-sow your watermelon seeds in the southern zones 7 through 11.
-In zones 7 and 8, plant watermelon seeds and seedlings in April.
-In the subtropical zones 9 through 11, plant watermelon as early as March.
+In zones 7 and 8, sow watermelon seeds and plant seedlings in mid-April.
+In the subtropical zones 9 through 11, plant watermelon as early as mid-March.
 Stagger plantings in the long growing season of the southern zones to enjoy watermelon for a longer period.